hci-lab-um/heuristics-for-test-tool-design/H07-Where-will-the-tool-be-used.md

     - Is the tool findable?
     - Is it findable in the place people want to use it?
     - Where else might the tool need to be accessed from?
+    - Local or cloud hosted?
+    - Will the person using the tool have the same spec hardware as the devloper of the tool?
+    - Will the person using the tool have the same spec hardware as the person demo'ing the tool?
+    - Do we have the same spec hardware in all our offices?
+    - Does the tool work on our infrastructure (at all)?
+    - How does the tool fit with the rest of our ecosystem and technical infrastructure?
 - Physical environment:
     - Is it usable in different physical environments (light and noise levels may affect usability)?
     - Are there interruptions inherent in the environment where the tool will be used - perhaps because people are in their workplace rather than a test lab?